tpreecesh/path-alias/README.md

 # path-alias
 Shell alias and functions filtered by path

-This is written to be bourn shell compliemt so should work sith any variant, bash, zsh ...
+This is written to be bourne shell compliemt so should work sith any variant, bash, zsh ...

+NOTE: This script overrides the cd builtin function and expects the HOME environment variable to be set.

 ## USAGE
 1) Clone the repository onto your local system